SalomePlatform/shaper/src/BuildPlugin/doc/polylineFeature.rst

 Input fields:

-- **Points and vertices** panel contains list of points and vertices selected in 3D OCC viewer.
-Polyline consequently connects points;
+- **Points and vertices** panel contains a list of points and vertices selected in 3D OCC viewer.
+The Polyline consequently connects points;
 - **Closed** check-box turns on/off connection of the start and end points to make polyline closed/opened.

 **TUI Commands**:  *model.addPolyline3D(Part_1_doc, Polyline_objects, Key)*

-**Arguments**: 1 part+ list of vertices selected in format *model.selection("VERTEX", "Point")* + boolean key defining presence of connection between the start and end points.
+**Arguments**: 1 part+ list of vertices selected in format *model.selection("VERTEX", "Point")* + Boolean key defining  connection between the start and end points.

 Result
 """"""
-Result of operation is closed or open  Polyline.
+The result of the operation is a closed or open Polyline.

 .. image:: images/CreatePolyline.png
    :align: center